openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/scripting.rst

 ^^^^^^^^^^^

 - ``str = OvmsCommand.Exec(command)``
-    The OvmsCommand object exposes one method “Exec”.
-This method is passed a single parameter as the command to be executed, runs that command, and then returns the textual output of the command as a string.
+    The OvmsCommand object “Exec” method is passed a single parameter as the command to be executed, runs that command, and then returns the textual output of the command as a string.
 For example::